yasirmansoori/git-cheatsheet/readme.md

 git rm <filename.ext> -> to remove a file directly from the directory git rm --cached <filename.ext> -> to remove a file directly from the directory and send it to untrack position
-git rm -f -> to delete forcefully a file from staged area and whatsoever
+git rm -f -> to delete forcefully a file from staged area and whatsoever git branch -> to show all branches git branch <branch name> -> to create a new branch by given name git checkout <branch name> -> to switch to that branch git checkout -b <branch name> -> to create and switch to the branch with name given
+git merge <branch name> -> make sure you first have to be onto master branch git remote add origin <url which you have to copy from repository  on github> -> this is used to add local repository to remote git remote -> to check the repository linked to your local named as origin by default git remote -v -> to check the url of fetch and push git push origin master -> push origin to master branch git push -u origin master -> use this command so that after every push you just have to write git push
+git push -> to push files to the remote repository